Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 ### Bugfixes

+* [#814](https://github.com/Icinga/icinga-powershell-framework/pull/814) Fixes random chars function to truly generate unpredictable character sequences and to replace `Get-Random` which is not entirely secure
+* [#815](https://github.com/Icinga/icinga-powershell-framework/pull/815) Fixes a possible crash for `Test-IcingaAddTypeExist`, causing the Icinga for Windows installation to fail when third party components are checked which are malfunctioning
+* [#829](https://github.com/Icinga/icinga-powershell-framework/pull/829) Fixes `Set-IcingaCacheData` to properly remove cache files in case `$null` is passed as value
 * [#833](https://github.com/Icinga/icinga-powershell-framework/issues/833) Fixes registry lookup for Icinga Agent installation to check if the required `DisplayName` attribute is defined before checking
 * [#834](https://github.com/Icinga/icinga-powershell-framework/issues/834) Fixes security catalog compilation error on non-english Windows versions, while properly skipping checks on system SID's and improves security by always adding the `SeDenyNetworkLogonRight` and `SeDenyInteractiveLogonRight` privilege section for the JEA user SID
 * [#835](https://github.com/Icinga/icinga-powershell-framework/pull/835) Fixes JEA compiler to always enforce a rebuild of the Framework to ensure integrity of JEA profiles